MountainHills/Streak-Counting-Journal/README.md

 ### Continued development

 TODO: Fill this section once the project is finished.
 List down key areas you want to work on with your future projects.

+I would add additional features to the same application, however I wouldn't do it this time.
+I would like to make use of a framework so I could spend less time reinventing the wheel.
+It's not a good practice to make something from sticks when an already robust set of instructions are already made and optimized.

+I had a lot of great experiences and learning opportunities in the making of this project.
+I'm looking forward to the next one.

 ### Useful resources